PeterHageus/AspNetCore.SignalR.HttpForwarder/README.md

  services.AddTransient<IOtherNodesProvider, StaticNodesFromConfig>();
 ```

-Then map an endpoint to receive messages from other nodes om `Startup.Configure`
+Then map an endpoint to receive messages from other nodes in `Startup.Configure`

 ```csharp
 app.UseEndpoints(endpoints =>